shraman-rc/vae/README.md

 Ping me with any questions at shraman (at) mit (dot) edu!
 This repo will be continually updated with some cool (experimental) uses for variational inference performed by neural networks.

-This repo is also a project submission for Tamara Broderick's "Bayesian Inference" (6.882) course at MIT.

 ## Introduction

 ### What is a "Variational Autoencoder"?